Mink Stole: Biography

 In 1999, Stole appeared in the satirical lesbian film But I'm a Cheerleader alongside Natasha Lyonne in the role of Megan's mother.
 In April 2009, Stole connected with cult director Steve Balderson for Stuck!, an homage to film noir women in prison dramas.
 Co-starring Karen Black, Pleasant Gehman and Jane Wiedlin, Stuck! was filmed in Macon, Georgia.
 Stole played Esther, a religious inmate sentenced to death.
 She once again co-starred with Natasha Lyonne in Joshua Grannell's All About Evil.

 She received a Lifetime Achievement Award at the 2010 Boston Underground Film Festival in Cambridge following the East Coast Premiere of Stuck! on March 27, 2010.
 In 2011 she successfully completed a Kickstarter fundraising project to finance her first CD, titled Do Re MiNK.
 The CD was released on May 23, 2013.

 Personal life

 Mink Stole lives in Baltimore, and also has a second home in the Los Angeles area.
 She performs weddings as an ordained minister of the Universal Life Church.
-She lives with her boyfriend.